dchristian3188/dchristian3188.github.io/_drafts/Intro To Classes.md

 # Class Basics
 ## What is a Class?
 A class is just a template for an object.
-Classes define how an object should look, what is does and potentially what it takes to create a new instance.
+Classes define how an object should look, what is does and potentially what it takes to create a new one.
-## Classes and Objects
+## Classes And Objects
 When we create an instance of a class, it becomes an object made from that template.
 I always found this concept confusing and want to make sure we define the terms early.
 A class is a template for what an object should look like.
 It's not till we instantiate an instance of that class, do we have an object.
 For example, we are going to create a human class.
 We then use that class to create a human object.
-David is an instance of the human class.
+Here ```$David``` is an instance (object) of the human class.
 ## Creating A Class
 We can create a new class by using the new ```class``` keyword.
 ```powershell